chickenandpork/vw4tools/README.md

 Import of FTP or HTTP Data
 ==========================

 VW4Tools uses the URLDataSource functionality to open a stream from a HTTP or FTP server; this means that the files it parses can be stored on a local filesystem, a FTP server, and an HTTP server as constant data, or can be the result of a CGI program on an HTTP server.
-Less common, a local fil emay also be mounted as a FUSE filesystem, allowing even "local" data to be generated like a CGI program.
+Less common, a local file may also be mounted as a FUSE filesystem, allowing even "local" data to be generated like a CGI program.

 In order to draw a text stream from a FTP server or HTTP server, merely use a RFC-1738-compliant URL to indicate these two sources: